bagisto/bagisto-docs/docs/2.2/api/graphql-api.md

 ## GraphQL API

-Bagisto GraphQL API is a medium to use the features of the core Bagisto System.
-By using Bagisto GraphQL API, you can integrate your application to serve the default content of Bagisto.
+Bagisto GraphQL API provides a way to interact with the core features of the Bagisto system.
+By using the Bagisto GraphQL API, you can seamlessly integrate your application and access the default functionality and content provided by Bagisto.

 ## Explore GraphQL API Demo